egballl/1.2.10-madlibs/README.md

 #### Documentation
 - Provide a program reader with the information about the program

-- Comments clearly indicate where program requirements are met
+- Comments indicate where program requirements are met

 - Supply the program with values for testing